nicolasmelo1/clojure-challenge-truenorth/server/README.md

 $ bb run dev
 ```

+**The tests spin up once you run the server, you should see a `Ran 18 tests containing 45 assertions.` on your terminal or you can programatically start it.
+Integration tests that tests more of the business logic are defined on `core/test.clj`**

 #### How to run the project in Fly.io or any other platform

 Just run the project using the Dockerfile provided in the root of the project.